pilotariak/trinquet/README.md

 ## Usage

-Launch [Zipkin](https://github.com/openzipkin/) with Docker, and open a browser on 9411:
+Launch Zipkin with Docker, and open a browser on 9411:

     $ docker run -d -p 9411:9411 openzipkin/zipkin

+or Appdash with Docker (open a browser on 7700):

+    $ docker run -d -p 7700:7700 -p 7701:7701 solher/appdash

 Launch the *trinquetd* server: